quandaworld/etch-a-sketch/README.md

 (Work in progress)

-A browser version of a mix of a sketchpad and an Etch-A-Sketch built with HTML, CSS, and vanilla JavaScript.
+A browser version of Etch-A-Sketch built with HTML, CSS, and vanilla JavaScript.